rodolphe74/ColorizerApp/README.md

 # ColorizerApp
+MacOs project aim to color black and white pictures using a neural network.

 ## project creation
-⚠ Need to adapt -DCMAKE_TOOLCHAIN_FILE=/Users/rodoc/develop/vcpkg/scripts/buildsystems/vcpkg.cmake to your real vcpkg.cmake path.
+⚠ Need to adapt -DCMAKE_TOOLCHAIN_FILE=/Users/rodoc/develop/vcpkg/scripts/buildsystems/vcpkg.cmake to your real vcpkg.cmake path in proj.sh file.
 Depends where vcpkg is installed.

 ```shell
 cd ~